 - During rush hour traffic, someone paused and waved you into the line of traffic?

 - A brand actually responds conversationally to you after you left a comment on one of their Facebook posts?

 Quality Does Matter

 You get the point.
 And the point is Quality DOES Matter!

-This has HUGE effects on not only life in so many different aspects, but more specifically to Online Marketing and SEO as well.
+This has HUGE effects on not only life in so many different aspects but more specifically on Online Marketing and SEO as well.